telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Title` should not include non-encoded HTML content.
 Use a `HeaderTemplate` instead.

-The example below demonstrates how to set the column title.
+The following example demonstrates how to set the column title.

 ###### Example